swag-lang/swag/README.md

 > Work in progress !
 There's no "official" release yet.

-> To get the compiler latest version for Windows, go the the [release](https://github.com/swag-lang/swag/releases) page.
+> To get the compiler latest version for Windows, go to the [release](https://github.com/swag-lang/swag/releases) page.

 Swag is a native and/or interpreted programming language made for fun because, let's be honest, **C++** is now an **horrible and ugly beast** !
 This is my third compiler (the other ones were developed for AAA game engines), but that one is by far the most advanced.